Wilenty/Notepad3/Readme.md

 I am not selling above mentioned software, I just made a better installer for three separate original installers (AiO), because they don't want to do it.

+So I deserved to be banned because I helped them?

 ---

 ### I do not agree to use any part of my work/code in all others "rizonesoft Notepad3" without mention about my  contribution.